All Episodes

 What kind of flying is that?

-What kind would you think if you were a passenger?
+Well, what kind would you think if you were a passenger?

-You can't have control of it.
+You could have control of it.

 And we try to do everything we can to make a safe journey for everyone.